Helga de la Brache: Fraud

+In 1859, de la Brache and her companion arrived in the capital of Stockholm.
+They lived as guests at the home of the upper class woman and professor's wife Lidbeck, who believed the story about the secret royal birth.
+Lidbeck's daughter Mrs Sandströmer introduced them to Frances Lewin-von Koch.
 She convinced the salon hostess Frances Lewin-von Koch (1804–1888), the British born spouse of the minister of justice, Nils von Koch, who housed her and provided her with a lawyer.
 Through Frances Lewin-von Koch she also convinced her husband the Justice Minister.

-She also convinced the parliamentary Anders Uhr and the royal court chaplain Carl Norrby.
-She was however seen as a fraud by Prime minister Louis De Geer and foreign minister Ludvig Manderström.
-The queen mother Josefina took a personal interest in her, and provided her with an allowance.
+She also convinced the parliamentary Anders Uhr and the Royal Court Chaplain Carl Norrby.
+She was however seen as a fraud by Prime Minister Louis Gerhard De Geer and Foreign Minister Ludvig Manderström.
+Queen Mother Josefina took a personal interest in her, and provided her with an allowance.
 The king did not take much interest, but wanted to get the whole affair over and done with.
 She was granted a meeting with the king who afterward remarked to the parliamentarians: "Why, she is just as sane as you or me".

+The claim of de la Brache's royal birth was presented to the king's government by Nils von Koch in behalf of de la Brache on 26 March 1861.

+While Nils von Koch stated that he, having made inquiries, could not confirm her claim to be true, neither could he prove it to be impossible, and supported her request.
+The king granted de la Brache a pension "without being able to prove the claims of Miss de la Brache to be truthful or merely claimed as a consequence of a confused imagination".
 In March 1861, the king allowed her an annual pension from the foreign department of 2,400 Swedish riksdaler a year (the amount originally 1,200, was increased in December 1869).
-He also promised to provide her with the furniture of a princess.
-She kept up the story for several years, and continued to receive the allowance.
+Her pension was enlarged in 1868 on request by author August Blanche and captain Julius Mankell, and again in 1869, out of consideration for her financial distress.
+She kept up her claim for several years, and continued to receive the allowance.

-In 1870, however, an article in a newspaper by C. Norrby, one of her benefactors, appeared, resulting in an investigation.